androportal/ABT/devel/bank_reconciliation.rst

 		}

+* User can ``reconcile`` transactions ie. to set a clearance date and unclear the cleared transactions.

+* To save the changes in database, we have added OnClickListener for ``Save`` button.

-* Below method allows to clear transactions and unclear the cleared transactions
+* Below method will read table rows, transactions with clearance date will be stored in a list and transactions without clearance date will be stored in another list.

+* then send these lists to the backend and update the table.

 	.. code-block:: java